-- a. assuring the quality of the examinations and final examinations; - b. assuring the quality of the organisation and procedures relating to examinations and final examinations: - c. establishing guidelines and instructions within the framework of the OER to assess and determine the results of the examinations and final examinations; - d. executed by the most appropriate Board of Examiners: granting the student permission to compile and follow an individual curriculum, as referred to in Article 7.3d of the Act, the final examination of which leads to obtaining a degree.
-The Board of Examiners will also indicate to which of the institution's degree programmes this curriculum is deemed to belong for the application of the Act; - e. granting exemption from taking one or more examinations on one of the grounds specified in the OER; - f. if applicable, extending the period of validity of pass results for examinations, as specified in the OER; - g. in exceptional cases, deciding whether an examination must be taken orally, in written form or other, contrary to the provisions of the OER; - h. in exceptional cases, deciding whether an examination must be held in public, contrary to the provisions of the OER; - i. granting exemption from the obligation to participate in practicals that are required for admission to the examination concerned, possibly with the imposition of alternative requirements; - j. in individual cases, approving the choice of components that are included in the degree programme; - k. at the student's request, and subject to the relevant provisions of the OER, allowing the student to take one or more components of the final examination before passing the first-year (propaedeuse) examination of the degree programme concerned; - l. insofar as the Faculty Board has stipulated this as a condition for taking final examinations or components thereof: verifying that evidence of a sufficient command of the Dutch language for successful participation in the courses has been provided by students who have been granted an exemption from the prior education requirement as mentioned in article 7.24 of the Act, on the ground of having obtained a degree outside of the Netherlands, or who have been granted exemption from the admission requirement for the post-first-year (post-propaedeuse) stage of the degree programme. - m. issuing the (binding) study advice as referred to in Article 7.8b of the Act and the Regulations on binding study advice Leiden University on behalf of the Faculty Board; - n. presenting the student with a degree certificate and supplement as referred to in Article 7.11 of the Act, as evidence of having passed the final examination; - o. in the case of a student who has passed more than one examination but cannot be awarded a degree certificate as referred to in m. above, issuing a statement showing at least the examinations that the student has passed; - p. taking appropriate measures and imposing sanctions if a student or external examination candidate commits fraud.
+- g. executed by the most appropriate Board of Examiners: granting the student permission to compile and follow an individual curriculum, as referred to in Article 7.3j of the Act, the final examination of which leads to obtaining a degree.
+The Board of Examiners will also indicate to which of the institution's degree programmes this curriculum is deemed to belong for the application of the Act; - h. in individual cases, approving the choice of components that are included in the degree programme; - i. insofar as the Faculty Board has stipulated this as a condition for taking final examinations or components thereof: verifying that evidence of a sufficient command of the Dutch language for successful participation in the courses has been provided by students who have been granted an exemption from the prior education requirement as mentioned in article 7.24 of the Act, on the ground of having obtained a degree outside of the Netherlands, or who have been granted exemption from the admission requirement for the post-first-year (post-propaedeuse) stage of the degree programme; - j. presenting the student with a degree certificate and supplement as referred to in Article 7.11 of the Act, as evidence of having passed the final examination; - k. in the case of a student who has passed more than one examination but cannot be awarded a degree certificate as referred to in i. above, issuing a statement showing at least the examinations that the student has passed;